Window restrictors in Care Homes help keep patients safe, but how does safety work with calls for increased ventilation?

 The current advice is to increase fresh air and ventilation by opening windows and doors, or increasing air conditioning flow rates.
 The WHO also states that windows should be opened where split-air conditioning units are in use.
 These type of air-conditioning units generally recirculate the same air within the room, rather than bringing in a dedicated source of outside air; this recirculation could spread the virus amongst rooms, even when social distancing is in place.

-Secondly, a key area of concern for healthcare environments, is that falls can happen if patients are in a confused mental state.
+Secondly, a key area of concern for healthcare and care home environments, is that falls can happen if patients are in a confused mental state.
 Confusion makes patients more likely try to use a window as a means of escape, without realising the dangers.
 It’s because off this reason that the Department of Health guidelines were changed in 2013, which I will cover when talking about guidelines.